dahimbis/NYU-Tandon-Data-Science-Bootcamp-Fall-2025/README.md

 - --
 ## Final Project
-Together with my team, we selected a movie recommendation system.
+Together with my team, we selected a movie recommendation system project.